Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 A Reddit discussion of common mistakes well-intentioned people make while trying to “help” people with disabilities shows they may do more harm than good, says the Huffington Post.
 Some so-called “helpful” behaviors can be insulting, disrespectful, and patronizing.

-Mistake 1: Invasions of Personal Space
+1. Invasions of Personal Space

 Solution: Respect their personal space by not touching them or their equipment.
 Wait for disabled people to ask for assistance before touching them, their service dogs, or their mobility aids.

-Mistake 2: Treating Disabled People as "Inspirational" or Helpless Objects of Pity
+2. Treating Disabled People as "Inspirational" or Helpless Objects of Pity

 Some people think they are encouraging disabled people by putting them on a pedestal and telling them they are inspirational.
 Others feel that people with challenges are objects of pity who can’t achieve much without their help.
-If they do manage to do some things successfully without a lot of help, they are considered to be exceptions.
+If disabled people do manage to do some things successfully without a lot of help, they are considered to be exceptions.

 Unfortunately, the media promotes the idea that people with disabled people are extraordinary just because they have physical or cognitive challenges.
 The media runs a lot of “feel good” articles about people “overcoming” their conditions, succeeding “in spite of” their disabilities, or not allowing disability to “stop them” from achieving something.

 Social media tends to spread these articles with comments such as:

 - “When I look at this person’s challenges, I realize how good I have it.”

 - “I thought I had it bad until I read this person’s story.”